 LEISEROWITZ: Thank you, Ira.
 It's great to be with you.

 FLATOW: I'll look forward to your next poll.
 Anthony Leiserowitz is director of the Yale Project on Climate Change Communication at Yale University, and one of the people behind this new survey out this week.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.